GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

 ---
-title: Routing Cloud Run and Cloud Functions egress traffic through a static external IP
+title: Routing Cloud Run and Cloud Functions egress traffic through a static external IP address
 description: This tutorial walks you through the steps to route all egress traffic from Cloud Run and Cloud Function to a static IP address.
 author: jphalip
 tags: serverless, cloud-run, cloud-functions, networking
-date_published: 2021-07-05
+date_published: 2022-01-10
 ---

 Julien Phalip | Solutions Architect | Google